 On top of exfoliating your skin, it’s never too early to start using products that firm your skin.
 As soothing as standard body lotion can be, it doesn’t do much for restoring your firmness and standing up to cellulite.

-For real results, I recommend GlyMed Plus’s Anti-Cellulite Cream.
+For real results, I recommend GlyMed Plus’s Cellulite Corrector Cream with Warming Actives.
 It’s specifically created to reduce your cellulite by stimulating collagen, lifting your skin, and giving your skin the hydration it needs to stand firm in the most literal way.

 For anyone with light skin, it becomes obvious in a hurry that the tanner your skin is, the less visible your cellulite tends to be.
 Don’t fall for it – it’s a trap!